dfinity/portal/README.md

 1. The contributor creates a fork/branch where the changes are made.
 2. A pull request (PR) is created from this branch to `master`. the preview is generated and the reviewers can directly check the preview website.
-3. After the pull request is merged into master, CI/CD will deploy the contents to the Internet Computer Protocol.
+3. After the pull request is merged into master, CI/CD will deploy the contents to ICP.
 The changes made will appear on the webpage under the version in the dropdown named "Current".
-4. Optional: When a repo maintainer tags a commit on master as $TAG, then CI/CD deploys the contents to the Internet Computer Protocol.
+4. Optional: When a repo maintainer tags a commit on master as $TAG, then CI/CD deploys the contents to ICP.
 The webpage will default to the new "$TAG" version, visible in the versions dropdown, and allow users to view the contents pinned at that tag.